HBPMedical/mip-deployment/README.md

   - docker-compose (tested using version 1.17.0)

 ### Deploy

 Clone this repository.
-Execute `sudo ./run.sh` script to install the components.
+Execute `sudo ./run.sh` script to install all the components.

 ## Verify the MIP 6.0 is working
 After the installation is done, MIP will be visible on localhost.
 To verify all is working fine launch MIP and